sgf-web-devs/tap-music-player/README.md

 The logic is based off the paths and configs of https://github.com/sgf-web-devs/tap-music

-Make sure to put your spotify key in the root and name it something like spotify_appkey.key
+Make sure to put your spotify key in the root and name it something like spotify_appkey.key You can register an app to leverage libspotify at https://devaccount.spotify.com/my-account/keys/

 Libspotify will need to be installed globally since node-spotify depends on it.
 Read more at http://www.node-spotify.com/